This Page was last reviewed and changed on October 18th, 2021

 Commonly Used Types of Illicit Drugs and How They Work

-The most commonly consumed is cannabis (aka marijuana, pot, weed, puff, ganja and a number of other street names), a drug obtained or derived from the cannabis plant which is typically smoked (but can be eaten, consumed as a tincture, inhaled as a vapour or – thanks to its growing acceptability worldwide as a medicine – taken in a number of other ways) for its relaxing mildly euphoric “high”.
+The most commonly consumed is cannabis (aka marijuana, pot, weed, puff, ganja and a number of other street names), a drug obtained or derived from the cannabis plant which is typically smoked But can be eaten, inhaled as a vapour or – thanks to its growing acceptability worldwide consumed as a medicine.

-After cannabis, the most popular illegal drug in the UK – which has the highest rates of drug consumption in Europe and one of the highest in the world – is cocaine, a highly psychologically addictive stimulant of the central nervous system (CNS) derived from the coca plant and typically found in the form of white powder which is usually snorted (though can be injected, ingested, or – in the form of the significantly-more-addictive addictive crack cocaine, used by a much smaller proportion of the UK population – smoked) for its exhilarating and energising euphoric high.
+Typically found in the form of a white powder which is usually snorted (though can be injected, ingested, or – in the form of the significantly-more-addictive crack cocaine, used by a much smaller proportion of the UK population – smoked) for its exhilarating and energising euphoric high.